Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

 - Head to the Great Wolf Lodge in Kansas City.
 It’s a kids’ dream!

-- Spend a couple days in Minneapolis.
+- Go north and spend a couple days in Minneapolis.

 - Pack up the car and go on a day trip in central Iowa.